 We know that many people recommend postponing your periods using pills.
 While that may help you travel, it isn’t an ideal long-term solution health-wise.
 Research has shown that consistent and extended usage of period delay pills can damage your body by exposing it to strong chemicals.

-So, the following best alternatives when traveling on your period are pain relievers and PMS maIn addition, nagement pills.
+So, the best alternatives when traveling during your period are pain relievers, PMS maIn addition, and nagement pills.
 OTC medication such as Motrin & Advil contains ibuprofen, which relieves cramps and reduces bloating.

 It’s best to keep an entire strip of your chosen medication with you for easy access.
 But most pharmaceuticals worldwide offer these medicines – or safe alternatives – which you can instantly purchase.